yashkrishh/blog/_posts/2025-06-08-second-blog-post-certification.markdown

 ---
 ## Sunday, June 8 — A Lazy Yet Reflective Day

 Wasted most of my time today.
-Did some office work (even though it is a Sunday) — verifying forecast values.
+Did some office work (even though it is a Sunday).

 ---